 A new industry report states that 66% of truck drivers have noticed an increase in their fatigued while on the road.
-The new law that took place July 1st of this year decreased the pay for more than half of the drivers surveyed resulting in an average loss of of wages of $1.6 billion to $3.9 billion.
+The new law that took place on July 1st of this year decreased the pay for more than half of the drivers surveyed resulting in an average loss of wages of $1.6 billion to $3.9 billion.

 Rule changes were put into effect to reduce Chicago truck driving fatigue and related fatigue personal injury accidents on the open roads according to the Federal Motor Carrier Safety Administration.
-Hopefully this leads to an increase in truck driver safety and reduces the need for truck driver personal injury attorney services, although the need for truck driver injury lawyers will sadly always exist.
+Hopefully, this leads to an increase in truck driver safety and reduces the need for truck driver personal injury attorney services, although the need for truck driver injury lawyers will sadly always exist.

 for a young lady who was run over by a private waste hauling company while crossing the street.